Last Updated on

 You no longer need a stockbroker to trade.
 Companies with brokerage accounts like Vanguard or TD Ameritrade are entering the app space for iPhones and Android devices, but are not as intuitive as apps on this list.
 From the fresh college grad to the seasoned investor, there are powerful investment apps that make investing seamless and comfortably done from the convenience of your phone.

-Let’s examine some of the best investment apps of 2019 and which category of investors each app is best suited for.
+Let’s examine some of the best investment apps of 2019 and which apps are best for different groups of investors.

 What Are the Best Investment Apps?